 The STA Address field is set to the FTO’s MAC address.

-The Target AP Address field is set to the BSSID value of the target APFTR’s MAC address.
+The Target AP Address field is set to the BSSID value of the target APtarget FTR’s MAC address.

 The FT Confirm frame body contains the information shown in Table 9-484 (FT Confirm frame body).